joukos/pdfaq/README.md

 1. **MIDI input** - play the VR kit pieces using an e-kit, or any other device with MIDI support
 2. **MIDI output** - send midi to another device by playing the VR kit pieces in Paradiddle

-- If you want to use an electronic drum kit with Paradiddle, you want **MIDI input**.
+- If you want to use an electronic drum kit with Paradiddle, you want **MIDI input**
-- If you want to control a synthesizer or such by playing the VR kit, you want **MIDI output**.
+- If you want to control a synthesizer or such by playing the VR kit, you want **MIDI output**
-- You can also do both (play VR sounds with external device while using VR kit to play some other device).
+- You can also do both (play VR sounds with external device while using VR kit to play some other device)

 ### :open_book: Essential MIDI basics